 - Test different configuration settings of the server with different database versions

 With the help of data migration testing, server mismatched configurations can be discovered.
-Any server build issues if exist while performing data migration can be resolved before the production deployment.
+Any server build issues that exist while performing data migration can be resolved before the production deployment.
 Data migration testing enhances the quality and stability of the product.
-This testing later helps in installation testing while deploying the application on the production environment.
+This testing later helps in installation testing while deploying the application in the production environment.

 #3) Infrastructure Testing In Cloud

 Information and data are mostly stored on virtual servers and these servers are kept and managed by Cloud computing vendors such as AWS.

 The main objective is to certify the Cloud services for different versions of applications.
 Test the architecture of the application on the Cloud.
 A real application is simulated on Cloud and the performance and scalability of applications are tested.